astrotuna201/ntf/README.md

 }
 assert(subViewSum == 312)
 ```
-The logging output shows detailed output of exactly what is happening in the categories specified by the user.
+Logging shows detailed output of exactly what is happening for the categories specified by the user.
 If no categories are specified, then diagnostic output is displayed for all categories.
 ```sh
 status    : default device: [cpu] cpu:0
 diagnostic: [CREATE ] Volume<Int32>(14) elements[60]